-• u exhibiting DARA is less sensitive towards risk when his wealth increases, i.e. he is willing to pay less to get rid of risk as his wealth increases.
+• If u exhibits DARA, then the decion maker is less sensitive towards risk when his wealth increases, i.e. he is willing to pay less to get rid of risk as his wealth increases.

 Proposition 11 The following are equivalent: